marcopodda/petri-bio/README.md

 - `exec_time.log`: time elapsed by the experiment.
 - `logs/metrics.csv`: metrics of the experiment (loss, AUROC, and accuracy).
-- `logs/hparams.yaml`: hyper-parameters of the experiment.
+- `logs/hparams.yaml`: hyper-parameters of the model selected for the evaluation.
 - `logs/test_predictions.csv`: a .csv file with predictions for all test examples.